-11 Free DIY Chicken Feeder Plans You Can Make Today
+11 Free DIY Chicken Feeder Plans You Can Make Today (With Pictures)

 Learning how to build a chicken feeder yourself can help cut costs.
 It can also be lots of fun.
 There are tons of different plans out there, each suitable for people with different skills, and needs.
 In the list below, we identify 11 different plans.

 Some are quick and easy; others are intricate and rewarding.
 Whoever you are, you’ll find something on this list that is perfect for you.